dwjohnston/blacksheepcode/app/routes/posts/testing_strategies.md

 **7. Any technical strategy is going to vary on business context**

-There's a big difference in what your testing strategy will be for a mature 200 person organisation, vs a five person start up vs a 10,000 person multinational.
+There's a big difference in what your testing strategy will be for a mature 200 person organisation, vs a five person start up,  vs a 10,000 person multinational.

-**8. Renders - worth mentioning but also maybe it doesn't matter**

-(TODO)

 ## The application we are testing